Phase transitions in coupled Ising chains and SO($N$)-symmetric spin chains: Coupled Ising chains

 which corresponds to the spin-spin correlation function $\langle \tau^x_{2i} \tau^x_{2j} \rangle$ for the dual Heisenberg chain in Eq.~\eqref{eq:DualHeisenbergChain} in the strong-coupling limit \cite{Kohmoto81, YJWang00}.
-The string correlation function shows the power-law scaling form with an exponent $\Delta \sim 0.475$, which is reasonably close to the exact exponent $\Delta=1/2$ for the SU(2)$_1$ WZW CFT.
-As summarized in Table~\ref{tab:Coupled3Ising}, the central charges and critical exponents obtained for the other parameters of $K$ and $g$ also take similar values (see Appendix~\ref{app:Ising} for details).

-We also show in Appendix~\ref{app:AT} that infinite MPS simulations for the Ashkin-Teller model at the four-state Potts criticality, which corresponds to Eq.~\eqref{eq:NIsingHam} with $N=2$, $J=h=-K$, and $g=0$, give critical exponents close to those obtained for the $N=3$ coupled Ising chains.
-This is another compelling evidence that the $N=3$ coupled Ising chains host a continuous phase transition described by the four-state Potts CFT beyond the strong-coupling limit.
+We thus expect a power-law scaling with the exponent $\Delta_g=1/2$, which corresponds to the scaling dimension for the primary field of the SU(2)$_1$ WZW CFT.
+As shown in Fig.~\ref{fig:Coupled3IsingCC}(d), the numerical results are fitted well with a power-law function with $\Delta \sim 0.475$.
+We also obtain the exponent $\Delta \sim 0.478$ from the numerical simulation of the Ashkin-Teller model at the four-state Potts criticality (see Appendix~\ref{app:AT}).
+These values, including those obtained for other choices of $K$ and $g$ in the $N=3$ model, are relatively close to the expected exponent $\Delta_g=1/2$, compared to the correlation functions of local operators discussed above.